doriantsai/coral_spawn_imager/README.md

 ## Installation Instructions

-- Use raspberry Pi Imager for Raspbian OS Buster (legacy), because this has documented ROS Noetic support, while Bullseye does not
+- Use raspberry Pi Imager for Raspbian OS Buster (legacy), because this has documented ROS Noetic support, while Bullseye does not.
+Consider migrating to Ubuntu 20.04 with picamera2, which is soon to be supported.
 - `sudo raspi-config` to enable ssh and legacy camera stack
 - Increase swap RAM to 1GB for faster compiles: